ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ## Share your dataset with the organization

-Since you've created a new dataset using SQL Query, allow non-technical users to gain insight from it using {{site.data.keyword.dynamdashbemb_notm}}.
+Not every user of the data lake is a data scientist.
+You can allow non-technical users to gain insight from the data lake using {{site.data.keyword.dynamdashbemb_notm}}.
+Similar to SQL Query, {{site.data.keyword.dynamdashbemb_notm}} can read data directly from {{site.data.keyword.cos_short}} using pre-built dashboards.
+This section presents a solution that allows any user to access the data lake and build a custom dashboard.

-1. Access the public URL of the dashboard application you pushed previously.
+1. Access the public URL of the dashboard application you pushed to {{site.data.keyword.Bluemix_notm}} previously.
 2. Select a template that matches your intended layout.
 (The following steps use the second layout in the first row.)
-3. Use the `Add a source` button that appears in the `Selected sources`,  expand `bucket name` accoridan and click one of the `accidents/jobid=...` table entries.
+3. Use the `Add a source` button that appears in the `Selected sources` side shelf, expand the `bucket name` accoridan and click one of the `accidents/jobid=...` table entries.
 Close the dialog using the X icon in the upper right.
 4. On left, click the `Visualizations` icon and then click **Summary**.
 5. Select the `accidents/jobid=...` source, expand `Table` and create a chart.
     - Drag and drop `id` on the **Value** row.
     - Collapse the chart using the icon on the upper corner.

     Even though the `id` column has numeric values, it acts as an identifier.
-To specify which columns are identifiers, update the `COLUMN_IDS` property in manifest.yml.
+To specify which columns are identifiers, update the `COLUMN_IDS` property in the dashboard application's manifest.yml file.
     {:tip}
 7. Again from `Visualizations` create a **Tree map** chart:
     - Drag and drop `area` on the **Area hierarchy** row.